Our councils offer the best expertise, strong peace of mind and a commitment to the diverse needs of donors.

 It is with this principle in mind that we are pleased to present our exclusive Philanthropic Advisory Councils.

 Our founding Philanthropic Advisory Council, featuring some of the top financial professionals in Canada, specialize in tax, government policy and philanthropy.
-In addition, we are fortunate to offer exclusive advisory councils for culture, mining and the National Hockey League (NHL), each representing some of the very best minds and reputations in their respected disciplines.
+In addition, we are fortunate to offer exclusive advisory councils for culture, women, mining and the National Hockey League (NHL), each representing some of the very best minds and reputations in their respected disciplines.

 With every sector having its own unique challenges and interests, our philanthropic councils are just another way in which The Foundation is committed to providing top performance and accountability for our clients.